hdtodd/WeatherStation/doc/WS-WP-Install.md

 1. Clone into `~/sketchbook` the WeatherStation package from Github:
 	* `cd ~/sketchbook`
 	* `git clone https://github.com/hdtodd/WeatherStation`
-1. Clone into `/usr/share/arduino/libraries` the various external library packages WP uses:
+1. Clone into `~/sketchbook/libraries` the various external library packages WP uses:
 	* `cd /usr/share/arduino/libraries`
 	* `sudo clone https://github.com/PaulStoffregen/OneWire`
 	* `sudo clone https://github.com/rambo/I2C`
 	* `sudo clone https://github.com/adafruit/DHT-sensor-library DHT`  (the IDE complains about the "-"'s if you leave off "DHT").
-Then `sudo rm DHT/DHT-U*` as we don't use the universal package and it requires other libraries.
+Then `sudo rm DHT/DHT_U*` as we don't use the universal package and it requires other libraries.
-1. Clone into your personal Arduino library the library packages developed for the WP program:
-	* `cd ~/sketchbook/libraries`
 	* `clone https://github.com/hdtodd/ChronodotI2C`
 	* `clone https://github.com/hdtodd/DS18`
 	* `clone https://github.com/hdtodd/MPL3115A2`
 1. If your Arduino is something other than a Uno, `nano ~/sketchbook/WeatherStation/WP/Makefile` to edit the `Makefile` entry for `BOARD_TAG` to be your model of Arduino.
 See Appendix for my functioning `Makefile`.
-1. Compile, upload, and start the Weatherstation and WeatherProbe as services:
+1. Compile and link Weatherstation and WeatherProbe programs and upload the WP code to your connected Arduino:
-	* `cd ~/Arduino/WeatherStation/src`
+	* `cd ~/sketchbook/WeatherStation/src`
 	* `make`
+	* `make upload` </br> At this point, you can test the uploaded WP code on the Arduino by connecting to it as a terminal over the USB connection (using `screen` or `minicom`).
+1. Now install the WS software on the Pi with the command:
-	* `sudo make install`</br>
-The WS and WP code will be compiled; the WS code will be installed in `/usr/local/bin`; the `WeatherStation.service` file will be installed and enabled and started on the Pi; and the WP code will be uploaded to the Arduino.
-If a TFT LCD display is connected to the Arduino, it will begin displaying current time and conditions.
-The WS program will begin collecting data and storing into `/var/databases/WeatherData.db`.
+	* `sudo make install`</br> The WS code will be installed in `/usr/local/bin`; the `WeatherStation.service` file will be installed, enabled, and started by `systemctl` on the Pi.
+If a TFT LCD display is connected to the Arduino, it will begin displaying current time and conditions when the Pi WS program collects its first sample.
+The WS program will store data into `/var/databases/WeatherData.db`.
 1. To avoid destroying a functioning web site, the installation procedure does not automatically install the PHP code needed by Apache2 to display accumulated weather data.
 Read the `WeatherStation/src/Makefile` for instructions for manual installation.

-#Overview
+#Detailed Instructions

 ##WeatherProbe (WP)